 Vulnerability Disclosure Policy

+We strongly believe in, and support, a coordinated and responsible approach to vulnerability disclosure.
 To this end, Pen Test Partners has developed this disclosure policy.

-• Once contact with has been made with the vendor’s security team, or designated contact, Pen Test Partners will communicate full details of the vulnerability, including the timeline specified here – which could be extended given a valid reason.
-No sensitive vulnerability details will be sent until a secure communications channel has been established, if the vendor has this capability.
+- Once contact with has been made with the vendor’s security team, or designated contact, Pen Test Partners will communicate full details of the vulnerability, along with a link to this policy and the current planned disclosure date.

-• We will provide reasonable assistance to the vendor in understanding the significance of the discovered vulnerability.
+- We will provide reasonable assistance to the vendor in understanding the significance of the discovered vulnerability.

 - This policy only applies to research conducted and published by Pen Test Partners.
 We cannot be held responsible for any personal research and disclosure conducted by employees in their own name.